-Trump hits allies with metal tariffs; Mexico and EU vow to retaliate
+Trump hits allies with metal tariffs; Mexico, EU and Canada vow to retaliate

 Such an action could hurt Mexico, Canada, Germany and Japan.

-— CNNMoney's Alanna Petroff, Nathaniel Meyersohn and Matt Egan contributed to this report.
+— CNNMoney's Alanna Petroff, Nathaniel Meyersohn, Danielle Wiener-Bronner and Matt Egan contributed to this report.